notpeelz/GTFO-QoLFix/README.md

 # QoL Fix

-A general [GTFO](https://store.steampowered.com/app/493520/GTFO) improvement mod that aims to fix quality of life issues, bugs and add various tweaks.
+A general [GTFO](https://store.steampowered.com/app/493520/GTFO) improvement mod that aims to fix various quality of life issues.

 ## How to install